penzor1/realms_in_exile_fourth_age/README.md

 -come up with ideas for decisions/rp content
 -CREATE decisions
-add decision to establish glitterbeard culture for aglarond add decision to build tomb of arwen in lorien add decision tomb of boromir in amon hen? add decision to launch glorfindel like a rocket to ost in edhil with a fully created colony decision for galion to join edhellond? add decision to make kingdom of tharbad, remove/rename cardolan remove adventurer watch on mordor, instead create decision for eldacar to leave and join an adventurer band found shadow of war celebrimborn's ring of power linked to morgoth? add last intro event to become sorcerer and start dark tree worship event making rohirrim become caledharnonrim?
+add decision to establish glitterbeard culture for aglarond add decision to build tomb of arwen in lorien? add decision tomb of boromir in amon hen? add decision to launch glorfindel like a rocket to ost in edhil with a fully created colony decision for galion to join edhellond? add decision to make kingdom of tharbad, remove/rename cardolan remove adventurer watch on mordor, instead create decision for eldacar to leave and join an adventurer band found shadow of war celebrimborn's ring of power linked to morgoth? add become sorcerer and start dark tree worship event making rohirrim become caledharnonrim?

 HISTORY